nyaosorg/nyagos/docs/07-LuaFunctions_en.md

 ### `errorlevel,errormessage = nyagos.exec("COMMAND")`
 ### `errorlevel,errormessage = nyagos.exec{"EXENAME","PARAM1","PARAM2",...}`

 It executes "COMMAND" as shell command.
+It can call not only external commands, but also nyagos built-in commands.
+When it calls a batchfile, nyagos imports their changes of enviroment variables.

 It returns the integer-value for %ERRORLEVEL% and the error-message.
 With no error, they are 0 and nil.